 The coastal pilot book quotes 6 knots but I have clocked 10 knots drifting through with my G.P.S.
 Quite powerful work boats sometimes fail to make it up against the current.
 The Scottish Association of Marine Science had a flow meter on the bottom for a while and recorded speeds of 12knots.
 I can believe it.

-On a big ebb tide (after a high water of 4 meters above chart datum, the peak flow rate is about 4,600 tons PER SECOND.
+On a big ebb tide (after a high water of 4 metres above chart datum) the peak flow rate is about 4,600 tons PER SECOND.

 Thanks to Mark Inall at SAMS for working out the numbers